eher97/osticket-prereqs/README.md

 <img src="https://github.com/eher97/osticket-prereqs/blob/main/GIFs/GIF9.1.gif" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-8. For this step, we are going to create a new folder for one of the prerequisites.
+8. For this step, we are going to create a new folder/directory for one of the prerequisites.

 - Launch File Explorer(you can also right-click the icon and click on a random folder to open another folder window)
 - On the left bar, click on the > arrow on "This PC" and it should open up other directories.
 Click on "Windows (C:)"